dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2482: Economic contributions by businesses are significant.
+### T2482: They generate jobs, drive innovation, and enhance prosperity.

 |Support|
 |---|